AM311/Cybersecurity_Report/home.md

 	set ExitOnSession false
 	exploit -j -z
 	```
-	The script, basically, starts a generic payload handler and makes it listening on the default port of t
+	The script, basically, starts a generic payload handler and makes it listening on the default port of the current machine for incoming connections from a `windows/meterpreter/reverse_tcp` payload, which is the one that we have injected.
-==SCRIPT==
-generic payload handler
-we specify payload

  8. **"Convince" a Domain Administrator to run the executable:**
  ffff